Skip to main content

 In terms of transaction consistency, cloning behaves as follows:

-• For file: The clone command ensures atomicity, meaning that the cloned file will always be in a correct and consistent state.
+• For files: The clone command ensures atomicity, meaning that the cloned file will always be in a correct and consistent state.

-• Only one clone can be successfully created from the same location at the same time.
-The failed clone will clean up the temporarily created directory tree.
+• Only one clone operation can succeed from the same source at the same time.
+Any failed clones will clean up the temporarily created directory tree.

-The clone is done by the mount process, it will be interrupted if clone command is terminated.
-If the clone fails or is interrupted, mount process will cleanup any created inodes.
-If the mount process fails to do that, there could be some leaking the metadata engine and object storage, because the dangling tree still hold the references to underlying data blocks.
+The cloning operation is performed by the mount process.
+It will be interrupted, if the clone command is terminated.
+If a cloning operation fails or is interrupted, the mount process will clean up any created inodes.
+If this cleanup fails, it may lead to metadata leaks and potential object storage leaks, because the dangling tree continues to reference the underlying data blocks.
 They could be cleaned up by the juicefs gc --delete command.